REST API Template (TS)

 - Typed error handling with unified API error responses

-- MongoDB + Mongoose integration with startup DB connection
+- MongoDB + Mongoose integration

-- Typed environment validation via Zod in
+- Typed environment validation using Zod

 Default API Endpoints

-How It Works In CLI
+GET /How It Works In CLI

 When you run: